Skip navigation

 • You may need to remove some or all of your clothing.
 If so, you will be given a hospital gown.

-• You will recline in a chair that is like a dentist's chair or sit on a procedure table with your head raised.
+• You will lie on a bed or table with your head raised.

 • You may get medicine (sedative) to help you relax.
-The medicine will be injected into a vein or given through an IV (intravenous) line that will be placed in your arm or hand.
+The medicine will be injected into a vein or given through an IV (intravenous) line placed in your arm or hand.

-• As the bronchoscope is moved down, your provider will examine your lungs.
+• As the bronchoscope is moved down, your provider can look into your airways and lungs through the bronchoscope and on the video screen.

 • Your provider may perform other treatments at this time, such as removing a tumor or clearing a blockage.